MAIF/daikoku/manual/src/main/paradox/tenantusage/6-cms.md

 ## Define and use a block

 As a classical CMS, you can create an infinity number of pages but also reusable blocks.
 A block is composed of the same attributes than a page, with the exception of the path field.
 Indeed, a block cannot be displayed on a specific route but can be included in the others cms pages.

 1. **Create** a new page from the `https://<your-domain>/settings/pages` page
 2. **Activate** the `Is a block?` button
 3. **Publish** your block
 4. **Return** to the list of pages
 5. **Edit** your home page
-6. On the top of the main input, **click** on the `square` button
+6. On the top of the main input, **click** on the `Add an element` button
-7. In the appeared modal, **select** the created block (it will be added at your cursor position)
+7. **select** in the list `Render a block` item, **select** the concerned block and **click** on the `insert` button
 8. **Click** on the `Viewed draft page`
 9. If everything works, the block appears
 10. **Return** to the draft tab and **Publish** your version